openstack/tempest/doc/source/test_removal.rst

 blocking it from landing) and having the testing run in Tempest still has value.

-However for the 3rd prong verification is a bit more subjective.
+However, for the 3rd prong verification is a bit more subjective.
 The original intent of this prong was mostly for refstack/defcore and also for things that running on the stable branches.
 We don't want to remove any tests if that would break our API consistency checking between releases, or something that